706f6c6c7578/oc/README_example_messages.txt

 ## A message from Alice to Bob

-$ oc_client -d data.txt -f msg.txt
+$ oc_client -u Alice -d data.txt -f msg.txt

 where data.txt contains the onionURL, port and password, in the following format: